mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 ### Context Background (Change from just UK)

-Research on computer games has often focused on game playing either of commercial (off the shelf) games or specialist educational game software.
-However, for many researchers a far more promising area that of making computer games.
-The RSA reports Reboot or Shutdown and After the Reboot [-@the_royal_society_shut_2012; -@the_royal_society_after_2017] have shaped UK computing education ethos practice around the introduction of a new Computing curriculum.
-Some of the key recommendations of these reports were first proposed in another influential report  called "Next Gen: Transforming the UK into the world’s leading talent hub for the video games and visual effects industries" @livingstone_next_2011.
-Its focus was on providing the UK games and animation industry with the talent needed to succeed.
+Research on the educational value of computer games can be divided into studies on playing games and those on making games.
+In the UK the influential report "Next Gen: Transforming the UK into the world’s leading talent hub for the video games and visual effects industries" was focused was on providing the UK games and animation industry with the talent needed to succeed @livingstone_next_2011.
 The three top recommendations school level were to include computer science in core curriculum, introduce a new computing GCSE, bursaries for computing teachers and extensive and well supported use of games and visual animation in the school curriculum as a way to attract more young people to the subject.

-The After the Reboot report also had concerning observations.
-The report found that girls, ethnic minorities and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
-Given this concern it is important that as educators we explore promising tactics for inclusion including the use of games and game making.
+On a global scale there have been many developments in software and programs researching game making.

+Constructionist researchers and programs.
+Value of Scratch for game making and associated research.
+And the middle ground of commercial games which have a creative element to it.

 ## From the Literature